 Iron deficiency anaemia (IDA) is the most common nutritional problem affecting infants with 60% of 6-12 month old babies in the UK having low dietary iron intake, a key risk factor for developing IDA.
 Early childhood is a time of vulnerability as iron deficiency anaemia in this period may be associated with impaired development, especially if a baby had low iron stores at birth eg. as a result of prematurity or low birth weight.
 It’s also a time of rapid physical growth, brain and nervous system development, and a time when dietary iron needs are at their highest.
 Various risk factors are known to contribute: particularly premature birth, low birth weight, maternal iron deficiency and poverty.
 Iron supplementation may not adequately correct IDA in more extreme cases, and so infant feeding practices including the introduction of solids are important considerations.
 Iron supplementation requires medical or dietetic guidance, because iron overload can be harmful.
 The body is not able to excrete or get rid of excess iron, which is stored in the liver and spleen.
 For this reason, iron absorption is limited (by the gut) to around 15-20% and this becomes relevant when thinking about choosing iron-rich foods to offer, whether plant or animal and which foods improve or limit absorption.
-Here I provide some information around infants’ nutritional needs, dietary sources of iron, infant feeding practices and the introduction of iron-rich foods.
+Here I provide some information about nutritional needs for iron during infancy, dietary sources of iron and infant feeding practices: the introduction of iron-rich foods.

 Infants’ Nutritional needs and Dietary sources of iron